 Steve has been at the VPA for nine years and was previously the director responsible for overseeing structure planning in the eastern and southern regions of Melbourne.
 Prior to joining the VPA, Steve enjoyed a long career as a director in local government and holds qualifications in urban and regional planning, geography and business administration.
 Steve sits on the national board of the Planning Institute of Australia and the board of Port Phillip Housing Association.

-Emily Hillebrand, Director, Urban Renewal
+Emily Hillebrand, Director, Urban Renewal (currently on leave)

 With a background in urban design and planning, Emily honed her skills in urban renewal while working at a senior level in local government and private consultancy.